 In addition, many people with Autism find processing information difficult and can be over sensitive or under-sensitive to certain things such as:

 - Soundtouch, pain or temperature

 - Body awareness (Known as Proprioception).

-These sensitivities can affect they process information.
-In certain situations this may cause them to avoid certain situations.
+These sensitivities can affect the way they process information.
+This may cause them to avoid certain situations.

 Those with poor body awareness may spin around to feel where they are.
 This is known as stimming.

 It can be of comfort and help in dealing with sensory or information overload, it should not be stopped, unless there are risks to the person or others that outweigh the benefits of the stimming behaviour